Company Logo - Home Link

 St. Patrick's Cathedral is located in the heart of Midtown Manhattan, a neighborhood with so much to see.

-Why not stay in the area for the convenience to the many nearby attractions.
+Why not stay in the area for the convenience of visiting the many nearby attractions?

 You can find some good prices in nice accommodations.
-For example, Pod 51 is very close by and is a highly rated hotel.
+For example, Pod 51 is very close by and is a highly-rated and affordable hotel.

 Find other nearby hotels here.